folbo/G1ANT.Docs/g1ant-language/02-language-basics.md

 keyboard ⋘alt+o⋙w
 ```

-Let&apos;s make something more powerful and robotized out of these keyboard inputs: select all notepad content and change its font size to 20.
+Let's make something more powerful and robotized out of these keyboard inputs: select all notepad content and change its font size to 20.
 The keyboard shortcuts sequence would be:

 1. Press **Alt+F** to open the `Format` menu.
 2. Press **O** to select Font tool and bring up its dialog.